Discover folk - the CRM for people-powered businesses

 1. folk

-folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting.
+folk is a modern CRM platform specifically designed for mid-sized government contracting teams of 20-50 people, offering customizable pipelines, AI-driven contact enrichment, and streamlined workflows to enhance deal management and prospecting efficiency.

 Key features

-- Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach without manual data entry or additional costs for email services.
+- Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs of government procurement officers and agency decision-makers, enabling efficient outreach without manual data entry or additional costs.

-- Mail merge and email sequences: Full email sync, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync, templates, and tracking features, enabling contracting teams to manage all government agency communications directly from the CRM.

-- AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity.
+- AI-powered features: AI tools assist in managing government contacts and procurement relationships, automating routine compliance tasks, and suggesting actions to improve contract win rates.

 Pros

-- All-in-one: folk streamlines your workflow by allowing you to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money.
+- Government contractor workflow: folk streamlines the entire government contracting process by allowing teams to import agency contacts from LinkedIn, automatically find procurement officer emails, reach out through customizable proposal sequences, and track contract opportunities in specialized pipelines.

 Cons